-The Profile Manager application displays how an end-users can view and manage the consents given to a client application that requested access to information.
+The Profile Manager application demonstrates how an end-user can view and manage the consents given to a client application that requested access to information.
 The consent and access history APIs used by this application are discussed in User Consent and Application Access Records.

-The following are provided with the application in <server-root>/UnboundID-Broker/samples/profile-manager.zip:
+The following are provided with the application in server-root/UnboundID-Broker/samples/profile-manager.zip: